hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyfun.md

     return wrapper
 ```

 Note the difference: the `wrapper` function now returns `func(*arg, **kwargs)` instead of the numeric variable results.
 If the function can not be executed because of invalid input, the `wrapper` will return an error function (`error_func`), which ensures the consistency of the wrapper function.
 One may think that the error function returning 0.0 is obsolete, because the exception statements could directly return 0.0.
-However, 0.0 is a *float* variable, while `error_func` is a function and it is important that the function wrapper always returns the same data type, regardless of the an exception raise or successful execution.
-This is what makes code consistent.
+However, 0.0 is a *float* variable, while `error_func` is a function and it is important that the function wrapper always returns the same data type, regardless of an exception raise or successful execution to makes code consistent.

 This page shows examples for using the decorators in the shape of an `@` sign to wrap (embrace) a function.
-Decorators are also a useful feature in classes, for example when a class function returns static values.
-Read more about decorators in classes later in the chapter about [object orientation and classes](http://localhost:4000/hypy_classes.html#dec).
+In addition, decorators are also a useful feature in classes, for example when a class function returns static values.
+Read more about decorators in classes on the page about [object orientation and classes](hypy_classes.html#dec).

 ## Iterators and generators
 A characteristic of *list*, *tuple*, and *dictionary* data types is their iterability, which is provided by their `__iter__` built-in method.
 For example, iterability is the reason why we can write: